Shop All

 Can I fry or bake with olive oil?

 Yes, you can use olive oil for frying and baking, but it's important to be aware of its smoke point.
 The smoke point is the temperature at which the oil starts to break down and produce smoke.
-When oil reaches its smoke point, it can produce unwanted flavors and potentially harmful compounds.
+When oil reaches its smoke point, it can produce unwanted flavours and potentially harmful compounds.

 An olive oil’s smoke point depends on the type of olive oil.
 At Mueloliva, we produce many different types of olive oil: